Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Introduction

 This paper moves from our previous work~\cite{barbato2021latent}, which already achieved state-of-the-art results on feature-level UDA in semantic segmentation.
 Compared to the conference version, this journal extension introduces several novel contributions.

-First of all the computation of prototypes and feature vector extraction were refined.
+First of all, the computation of prototypes and feature vector extraction have been refined.
 The first now considers the prototype trajectory evolution for a better estimation (Sec. \ref{sec:setup}-B), while the second exploits target information to reduce the domain shift (Sec. \ref{sec:setup}-C), additionally a class-weighting scheme is used in the source supervision (Sec. \ref{sec:setup}-A).

-Then, each of the three proposed space-shaping constraints was improved and additional ablation studies were performed both for the approach (Sec. \ref{sec:ablation}) and for the evaluation metric (Sec. \ref{sec:masr}).
-In particular, the clustering objective was modified to be more resilient to outliers (Sec. \ref{loss:clust}); the perpendicularity constraint now accounts for classes not present in the current batch (Sec. \ref{loss:perp}); the norm augmentation now ignores low-activated channels (Sec. \ref{loss:norm}).
+Then, each of the three proposed space-shaping constraints has been improved and additional ablation studies are shown both for our approach, LSR$^+$ (Sec. \ref{sec:ablation}), and for the proposed evaluation metric, mASR (Sec. \ref{sec:masr}).
+In particular, the clustering objective was modified to be more resilient to outliers (Sec. \ref{loss:clust}); the perpendicularity constraint now accounts for classes not present in the current batch (Sec. \ref{loss:perp}); the norm alignment now ignores low-activated channels (Sec. \ref{loss:norm}).

-Finally, extensive experiments were conducted on many different scenarios.
-The results are reported on $4$ backbones and $6$ setups ($2$ synthetic-to-real and $4$ real-to-real).
-Additional results using the unlabeled Cityscapes coarse set \cite{Cordts2016} are reported, showing significant performance gains (see Table \ref{table:results}).
+Finally, extensive experiments have been conducted on many road scenarios, expanding the set of experiments reported in~\cite{barbato2021latent}.
+The results are evaluated on $4$ backbones and $6$ setups.
+These include not only $2$ synthetic-to-real ones, commonly used in related works, but also $4$ real-to-real settings addressing the critical issue of generalizing of autonomous driving systems across different cities and types of roads in different regions of the world.
+Additional results using the unlabeled \textit{Cityscapes} coarse set \cite{Cordts2016} are reported, showing significant performance gains when more unlabeled data are used (see Table \ref{table:results}).